 Description is a frequently-reviled writing skill.

 So you don’t want to do that.
 But you don’t want to walk away from description entirely, either.
-It gives you powerful tools for bringing worlds and characters to life.
+Clear, relevant description gives you powerful tools for bringing worlds and characters to life.
 Used judiciously, it can make your readers believe, and that is a wonderful thing.

-You have a number of things you’ll routinely have to describe in your writing settings, situations, and characters.
+You have a number of things you’ll routinely have to describe when you’re writing settings, situations, and characters.

 Lets do setting first, since its the first thing most writers think about when they think about description.

-Here’s an example of what I mean, taken from the novel Diplomacy of Wolves.
+Here’s an example of what I mean, taken from my novel Diplomacy of Wolves.

 (You can read the entire chapter here to see how I continued the use of people to describe setting.)